ashervogel/Magenta-Web-App/README.md

   "Learning to Groove with Inverse Sequence Transformations."
     International Conference on Machine Learning (ICML), 2019.

+## Issues

+* The MIDI files that the DrumsRNN page downloads don't work properly.
+I pulled this code from Matt Keating's `download()` function but couldn't figure out why it doesn't work with my code
+* Unable to deploy; Render, how go-to hosting platform, couldn't bundle the magenta packages even though they run locally with no problem.

 ## Future Directions

-* the MIDI files that the DrumsRNN page downloads don't work properly - this should be cleaned up
-* find samples of bass, snare, kick, and other drums sounds to make the Tone player sound better
+* Find samples of bass, snare, kick, and other drums sounds to make the Tone player sound better.
+* Upload your own MIDI file rather than choosing between preselected influences.